emacs-php/php-mode/README.md

 Status
 ------

 [The PHP Mode wiki][wiki] describes the plan for the next release and I update it to mark off issues when they are complete.
-However, there is no hard date set for each release.
 Serious bugs I try to resolve as soon as possibe.
-But lately I have been lax when it comes to finishing feature requests, so my apologies.
-That said, PHP Mode is in no way a dead project by any means, even if updates are sometimes sparse.
+But feature requests tend to take more time, so my apologies.

+I am currently looking for someone willing to take over as the maintainer of PHP Mode starting in 2014.
+Please see [this discussion](https://github.com/ejmr/php-mode/issues/109) for details.

 Features